adrialfonso/fsl-pydocker/README.md

   <img src="https://github.com/adrialfonso/fsl-pydocker/assets/90824134/3cc26b81-d605-49ed-b12b-4992f1d2e768" alt="Image" width="800"/>
 </p>

-Due to the difficulty to install FSL in Windows OS, we created FSL-pydocker to simplify the execution of FSL (FMRIB Software Library) within a Docker container.
+Due to the difficulty to install FSL in Windows OS, we created FSL-pydocker to simplify the execution of FSL command promt (FMRIB Software Library) within a Docker container.
 This tool facilitates the seamless integration of FSL into your workflow by providing a convenient command-line interface.
 By using FSL-pydocker you won't have problems to use FSL in Windows OS.
 This tool utilizes the `brainlife/fsl` Docker image.

 ## Prerequisites